AI in 2025: The terminal becomes cool again

 Looking forward

-Predictions can bit hit and miss but here's what we're watching in 2026:
+Predictions can be hit or miss, but here's what we're watching in 2026:

 Agentic AI goes mainstream.
 The infrastructure is being built now – Agent HQ, MCP, skills, CLI agents – for AI systems that can take sustained action over hours or days.
 Expect to see production deployments where agents handle significant workflows with human oversight rather than human execution.